-The California Department of Public Health (CDPH) is reporting increased West Nile virus activity across the state and is investigating numerous suspect cases in humans.
-The District continues to monitor the situation in its service area for any potential outbreaks.
+The California Department of Public Health (CDPH) has reported continued West Nile virus activity across the state and investigates numerous cases in humans.
+The District continues to actively monitor the situation in its service area for any potential outbreaks.

 Invasive Aedes mosquitoes